 I want to share a case study about how direct mail and email work together to increase response.
 For many businesses, using multiple channel marketing can really increase business.
 But knowing how to use them together is the key.

-Much of this information was gleaned from an article by Ray Schultz that I read this week in MediaPost.
+Much of this information was gleaned from an article by Ray Schultz that I read in MediaPost.
 There is a link to the complete article at the end of this blog.

 Direct Mail and Email Go Hand In Hand